Lithium-ion (LiFePo) Batteries for Truck Campers

 Consider this a notice, warning, or any other description you may want to call it by – the purpose is to inform you before purchasing a LiFePO battery and not to discourage you.

 Your solar controller is an essential component of your solar system.
 The controller maintains the life of the battery or batteries by protecting your investment from overcharging.
-When your battery has reached a 100% state of charge, the controller prevents overcharging by limiting the current flowing into the batteries from the solar array.
+When your battery reaches 100% state of charge, the controller prevents overcharging by limiting the current from the solar array that flows into the batteries.

-BEFORE purchasing LiFePO batteries, ensure that your solar controller can support batteries with a Battery Management System BMS) or a Battery Protection System.
-If not, you may want to consider purchasing a controller that can support and protect your new investment.
+BEFORE purchasing LiFePO batteries, ensure that your solar controller supports batteries with a Battery Management System (BMS) or a Battery Protection System.
+If not, you may want to consider purchasing a controller that supports and protects your new investment.

-Also, ensure that your onboard shore power converter can support LiFePO batteries.
+Also, ensure your onboard shore power converter supports LiFePO4 batteries.
 Another purchase you may have to consider.

 webmaster@northeast-truckcampers.org.
 Thank you.